-Taking time to pause and bring your team together is important and it’s also a huge investment that requires deliberate design and planning, especially now with the complexities of the pandemic.
+Taking time to pause and bring your team together is important and it’s also a huge investment that requires deliberate design and planning, especially now with the ongoing economic uncertainty.
 We’ve spent more than 20 years helping leaders and teams come together to create clarity and alignment, evolve strategy, drive execution, and catapult performance.
 Through our work with organizations large and small, facing many different opportunities and challenges, we have learned what matters most to ensure these events are highly productive and accelerate growth, whether it’s a C-team offsite, top 100 leader meeting, or whole organization summit.

 The 3 essential ingredients critical to a successful leadership offsite